Summer is officially here!

 It’s good to have a few lightweight cotton or linen button-downs for work.
 Even if your job is on the casual side, I recommend having a few in your closet to keep things fresh.

 Tips when shopping:

-A white, pale blue, and striped oxford will have you set for both work and play.
+A white, pale blue, and striped poplin or linen shirt will have you set for both work and play.

 I like to add a lightweight chambray shirt in the mix.
 I think it’s the most flattering shirt any man can own and gives your button-down game a shot of color.